cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 1\) The students are asked to explore historical recipes for bread, bake their own bread, and impress a small object into the pith.
 They are also asked to develop a protocol for step 2 - the pour.
 See the [Bread Making student activity sheet](/resources/activity-sheets/breadmolding-student-activity-sheet/).

-2\) Part 2 takes place together in class (or can be done online).
+2\) Part 2 takes place together in class (or can be done remotely).
 There is no worksheet, because part of the assignment is for the students to closely read the manuscript and develop their own experimental protocol.
 See the sample class plan below.

 **Themes:** Embodied knowledge, everyday life, food, material culture, ephemeral art, art, sculpture, decorative arts, craft